cedricdeboom/Quest/README.md

 # Quest
 Quest is an interactive platform to submit code snippets from students to teacher in class.
-It is a web application based on node.js.
+It is a web application based on node.js, socket.io and bootstrap.

 Install the dependencies through
 ```